 About the Author:

-Michael A. Siano is a Senior Global Regulatory Specialist with Emergo, with expertise in global regulatory strategy and EU, Middle East, and South East Asian regulatory affairs.
+Michael A. Siano is a Regulatory Affairs Consultant with Emergo, with expertise in global regulatory strategy and EU, Middle East, and South East Asian regulatory affairs.
 He holds a master's degree in microbiology from the University of Texas at Austin and a bachelor's degree in molecular, cellular & developmental biology from the University of California at Santa Cruz.
 Prior to entering the regulatory field, he worked in biotechnology and software development.